vesperalwall860/fin_o/README.md

-# flask_blank
+# fin_o
-A basic flask web-application structure
+A web-application for finance orginizing.
+The technologies are used: AngularJS & Flask